 Plot Point One

 Kevin’s mother realizes, mid-flight, that they left Kevin home.
-She must find a way to get to Kevin/ensure his safety.
+She must find a way to get to Kevin and ensure his safety.

 Marvin and Harry (the gold-toothed “cop”) plot out their scheme of robbing homes in the neighborhood.
-Kevin parties solo, and becomes self-sufficient (in doing things like groceries, and overcoming his fear of the furnace).
-Kevin rigs his home in such a way that he can outwit Marvin and Harry as they try to burgle his home.
+Kevin parties solo, and becomes self-sufficient (like buying groceries, and overcoming his fear of the furnace).
+He also rigs his home in such a way that he can outwit Marvin and Harry as they try to burgle his home.

 Kevin realizes he does want his family to come home.
-He says he will never be a paint in the butt again.
+He says he will never be a pain in the butt again.